planetis-m/naylib-game-template/README.md

 _DISCLAIMER:_

-Welcome to **raylib game template**!
+Welcome to **naylib game template**!

-This template provides a base structure to start developing a small raylib game in plain C. The repo is also pre-configured with a default `LICENSE` (zlib/libpng) and a `README.md` (this one) to be properly filled by users.
+This template provides a base structure to start developing a small raylib game in Nim.
+The repo is also pre-configured with a default `LICENSE` (zlib/libpng) and a `README.md` (this one) to be properly filled by users.
 Feel free to change the LICENSE as required.

 All the sections defined by `$(Data to Fill)` are expected to be edited and filled properly.
 It's recommended to delete this disclaimer message after editing this `README.md` file.